StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 * A running Splunk instance.
 * A Splunk user account with access to Splunk saved searches.
 The user should have the capability `search` to dispatch and read Splunk saved searches.
-* A compatible [StackState Agent V2](../../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to both Splunk and StackState.
+* A compatible [Rancher Observability Agent V2](../../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to both Splunk and Rancher Observability.

 ### Install

-The Splunk StackPack provides all the necessary configuration to easily work with Splunk topology data in StackState.
-Install the Splunk StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
+The Splunk StackPack provides all the necessary configuration to easily work with Splunk topology data in Rancher Observability.
+Install the Splunk StackPack from the Rancher Observability UI **StackPacks** &gt; **Integrations** screen.
 You will need to enter the following details:

-* **Splunk instance name** - A unique name to identify the Splunk instance in StackState.
+* **Splunk instance name** - A unique name to identify the Splunk instance in Rancher Observability.
 * **Splunk API URL** - The URL where the Splunk API can be reached.
 For example: `http://splunk.network.local:8089`.

-After the StackPack has been installed, you should follow the instructions below to configure the required Splunk checks on StackState Agent V2.
+After the StackPack has been installed, you should follow the instructions below to configure the required Splunk checks on Rancher Observability Agent V2.

 ### Configure

-A Splunk check must be configured on StackState Agent V2 for each type of data you want to retrieve from Splunk:
+A Splunk check must be configured on Rancher Observability Agent V2 for each type of data you want to retrieve from Splunk:

 * [Splunk Health check](splunk_health.md) - to retrieve health data from Splunk
 * [Splunk Topology check](splunk_topology.md) - to retrieve topology data from Splunk